D3Hunter/blog/computer-science/specifications/http.md

 - server-side routing: server decides, whole page refresh
 - client-side routing: client decides, partical refresh, slow initial load

+## misc
+In a regular HTTP response, the `Content-Disposition` response header is a header indicating if the content is expected to be displayed inline in the browser, or as an attachment, that is downloaded and saved locally.

 ## RFC 6202
 In order to improve this situation, several `server-push programming` mechanisms have been implemented in recent years.
 These mechanisms,